Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 You have been using one table in your queries so far: `RAW_CELL_TOWERS`, which stores the locations of cell towers.
 To find UK districts with good and bad coverage by LTE network, we will undertake a two-step process as follows:

 * For every LTE cell tower, we will calculate the coverage area.
-* For every UK district, calculate the coverage area.
+* For every UK district, calculate the area covered by LTE network.

 `ST_BUFFER` from the Carto toolbox can be used to calculate the coverage area for each LTE cell tower.
 In `RAW_CELL_TOWERS` table, there is a field _cell_range_ which can be used as a value of radius in ST_BUFFER.
 Since the maximum coverage area of the LTE tower is about 6km, we will cap the coverage area with this value.

-Run the following query:
+Run the following query in your Snowflake's worksheet:

 ```
 CREATE OR REPLACE TABLE geolab.geography.uk_lte_coverage AS